dpjanes/alexa-opendata/docs/install.md

 The first is non-negotiable, the other two you can probably subtitute to taste.

+### Configuration

+Do

+    cp ./config.json.template ./config.json

+Fill in all the values.

 ### Libraries

 This is needed to parse ESRI shapefile data.